 Radio telescopes are built in all shapes and sizes based on the kind of radio waves they pick up.
 However, every radio telescope has an antenna on a mount and at least one piece of receiver equipment to detect the signals.

-Because cosmic radio sources are extremely weak, radio telescopes are the largest telescopes in the world, and only the most sensitive radio receivers are used inside them.
+Because radio waves are so long and cosmic radio sources are extremely weak, radio telescopes are the largest telescopes in the world, and only the most sensitive radio receivers are used inside them.
 Unfortunately, these huge antennas also pick up radio interference from modern electronics, and great effort is taken to protect radio telescopes from radio frequency interference.